-During the First World War carrier pigeons played a crucial role in delivering messages from the front line.
-The Second World War once again saw pigeons called upon and one of their roles saw them become part of a bomber crew, and many would play a vital role in the rescuing of downed Allied air crew, with a number winning the PDSA Dickin Medal as a result of their actions.
+During the First World War carrier pigeons played a crucial role in delivering messages from the frontline.
+The Second World War once again saw pigeons called upon and one of their roles saw them become part of a bomber crew, and many would play a vital role in the rescuing of downed Allied aircrew, with 32 awarded the PDSA Dickin Medal as a result of their actions.

 National Pigeon Service

 Formed during February 1939 the National Pigeon Service Committee originally had three members, all leading pigeon fanciers, and a secretary, who was also secretary of the International Pigeon Board.
 This was soon increased by a further four members to bring the total to seven.
 The NPS was then split up into seven military areas: Western, Southern, Eastern, Southern Eastern, Scottish, Northern and Northern Ireland with one committee member in charge of each area.

 Membership was offered to pigeon fanciers who had a minimum of 20 pigeons in their lofts which were trained and bred as homing pigeons and met the standards laid down by the committee.
 Once membership was approved the pigeon fanciers were expected to provide their services and pigeons as and when needed.
 November 1939 would see the arrival of the first pigeons to serve operationally with the Royal Air Force.
 For each service flight the pigeon made 4D was paid to the member whose pigeon it was.

 So vital were these pigeons that along Britain's coast a programme of culling birds of prey occurred to further aid the chances of the message it was carrying getting through.
 Posters were also put up to tell people not to shoot these birds.